-As of December 31, 2020, our cash and cash equivalents balance was approximately \$127.2 million.
+As of December 31, 2021, our cash, cash equivalents and short-term investments balance was approximately \$140.8 million and our working capital was approximately \$139.6 million.
 Due to our recurring losses from operations and the expectation that we will continue to incur losses in the future, we will be required to raise additional capital to complete the development and commercialization of our current product candidate.
 We have historically relied upon private and public sales of our equity, as well as debt financings to fund our operations.
 In order to raise additional capital, we may seek to sell additional equity and/or debt securities or obtain a credit facility or other loan, which we may not be able to do on favorable terms, or at all.
 Our ability to obtain additional financing will be subject to a number of factors, including market conditions, our operating performance and investor sentiment.
 If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development and/or commercialization of our product candidate, restrict our operations or obtain funds by entering into agreements on unfavorable terms.
 Failure to obtain additional capital at acceptable terms would result in a material and adverse impact on our operations.